arm/mlia/README.md

 For the _custom optimization profiles_, the configuration file for a custom optimization profile is passed as path and needs to conform to the TOML file format.
-Each optimization in MLIA has a pre-defined set of parameters which need to be present in the config file.
+Each optimization in MLIA has a pre-defined set of parameters which can be present in the config file.
 When using the built-in optimization profiles, the appropriate toml file is copied to `mlia-output` and can be used to understand what parameters apply for each optimization.